chinamike65/hugo-tuolesi/content/book4/book4en.md

 Then visualize the karma and afflictions of the above-mentioned beings in the six realms, etc., all of which turn into black air, flow out from the right nostril of the six realms, inhale it through your left nostril, and visualize hitting your ego and destroy it. ego.

-This is the meditation method of exchanging bodhicitta with others.
+This is the meditation method of exchanging self with others.

 If you often meditate in this way, you will feel that you have accepted the karma and illness of others.